IntersectMBO/cardano-db-sync/Readme.md

   etc).
 * 16 Gigabytes of RAM.
 * 4 CPU cores.
-* 80 Gigabytes or more of disk storage.
+* 80 Gigabytes or more of disk storage (preferably SSD which are 2-5 times faster than electro-mechanical disks).

 The recommended configuration is to have the `db-sync` and the PostgreSQL server on the same machine.
 During syncing (getting historical data from the blockchain) there is a **HUGE** amount